iterorganization/IMAS-ParaView/docs/source/scalar_time_trace.rst

 Scalar Time Trace Reader
 ========================

-This page explains how to use the Scalar Time Trace Reader to visualize 0D data changing over time.
+This page explains how to use the Scalar Time Trace Reader to visualize time-dependent scalar data in IDSs.

 Supported IDSs